full-void/data-science-concepts/README.md

     - One-hot Encoding
 * Extracting Date

-## Exploratory Data Analysis

-This notebook details some exploratory data analysis approaches.
-I also go through a realworld database on cars and conduct the analysis to find important variables to predict price.
-Specifically, it talks about:

-* Loading data and finding important metadata about column types.
-* Finding relationship between numerical data using Pearson correlation.
-    - Visualising relationship using regression plots.
-* Finding relationship between numerical and categorical data.
-    - Using boxplots to visualize the data.
-    - Conducting ANOVA analysis to check for statistically significant relationship.
-* Descriptive Statistical Analysis
-    - Using pandas' `describe()` method to get important statistics such as 5 number summary and other statistically important values.
-    - Finding counts of unique values and making decisions on legibility of the data.
-* Grouping of the data.
-    - Finding important information such as means of the data divided by groups.
-    - Visualizing using Heatmaps
-* P-values and correlation

 ## Model Evaluation and Refinement

 This notebook talks about methods to evaluate a model.
 It talks about: